MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-use-ios.md

             </dict>
         </dict>
         ```
-    - **Use the Company Portal on a DEP device enrolled without user affinity**:
+    - **Use the Company Portal on a DEP device enrolled without user affinity (also known as Device Staging)**:

         > [!NOTE]
         > The user signing in to Company Portal is set as the primary user of the device.